wewewer123/LOVE-VN-ENGINE/README.md

 # Installing

-To install put LOVEpotion.3dsx (which you can get from [here](https://github.com/lovebrew/lovepotion/releases) this version was tested on 3.0 Pre-Release 4) into the "/3ds/LovePotion" folder on the sd card of the 3DS (if the LovePotion folder doesn't exist create it) and copy the "game" folder in there.
+- 3DS: To install on the 3DS put LOVEpotion.3dsx (which you can get from [here](https://github.com/lovebrew/lovepotion/releases) this version was tested on 3.0 Pre-Release 4, but should work on all 3.0/2.0 versions) into the "/3ds/LovePotion" folder on the sd card of the 3DS (if the LovePotion folder doesn't exist create it) and copy the "game" folder in there.

+- iOS: To install on iOS you will need a mac with XCode and you will need to build using instructions you can find [here](https://github.com/love2d/love#iOS).
+Once you have that set up you have to zip all the files in the "game" folder to a .zip file (in a way so thayt main.lua is on the top layer), and rename that .zip file to .love.
+Then you can import that file into the iOS application (I will try to make this easier in the future).

+- pc: To install on pc all you have to do is install love from [here](https://github.com/love2d/love/releases) (right now version 11 is the latest which works fine, version 12 should work too, however any other versions have not been tested).

 # Running

-To run the vn simply startup LovePotion from the homebrew launcher.
+To run the vn on the 3DS simply startup LovePotion from the homebrew launcher.
+To run the vn on iOS simply run the .love file that you imported into the app.
+To run the vn on pc simply drag the game folder or the game .love file onto the exe.

 # Creating custom story